 Improve customer communication & corporate social responsibility

-It’s time to reinforce the foundation of your business – do you still have the same values and intentions today that you did entering 2020?
+It’s time to reinforce the foundation of your business – do you still have the same values and intentions today that you did pre-pandemic?

 For example: Patagonia received an unexpected $10 million tax cut in 2018.
 In response, the outdoor clothing retailer put their money where their mouth was, donating the entire sum to fight for the environmental resources that inspired its foundation back in the early 70s.
 To be fair, that’s a pretty extreme scenario, but the sentiment remains — actions speak louder than words.